scalaz/scalaz/effect/README.md

 val lifted: IO[Void, String] = IO.now("Hello World")
 ```

-You should never use either constructor for impure code.
+You should never use either constructor for importing impure code into `IO`.
 The result of doing so is undefined.

 ## Impure Code